 Today’s cars have many different dashboard lights designed to alert drivers to possible problems and to make sure you can take care of those problems quickly.

-Here’s a quick guide to common dashboard warning lights and car symbols.
+Here’s a quick guide to common car dashboard icons and what they mean.

 In newer cars, the lit icon will look like an engine.
 It means the vehicle’s computer has triggered a diagnostic trouble code indicating there’s an issue.
 If it occasionally turns on and off, it’s an intermittent problem and you’ll just want to have it checked next time you take it in for maintenance.